jtallant/decks/laravel-testing/deck.md

 * Laravel converts model not found exceptions to 404
 * Laravel converts validation errors to 302 redirect back

-Model not found is triggered when you call Model::findOrFail($id) and the model is not found.
-When this happens, a ModelNotFoundException is thrown.
-When exception handling is on, the laravel exception handler will convert that ModelNotFoundException into a 404 response to the client.
+* Model not found is triggered when you call Model::findOrFail($id) and the model is not found
+* When this happens, a ModelNotFoundException is thrown
+* When exception handling is on, the laravel exception handler will convert that ModelNotFoundException into a 404 response to the client

 ---